vibhav22-raj/YouTube_Downloader/venv/share/doc/yt_dlp/README.txt

 -   lang: Prefer translated metadata (title, description etc) of this language code (case-sensitive).
 By default, the video primary language metadata is preferred, with a fallback to en translated.
-    See youtube/_base.py for the list of supported content language codes
+    See youtube.py for list of supported content language codes
 -   skip: One or more of hls, dash or translated_subs to skip extraction of the m3u8 manifests, dash manifests and auto-translated subtitles respectively
 -   player_client: Clients to extract video data from.
-The currently available clients are web, web_safari, web_embedded, web_music, web_creator, mweb, ios, android, android_sdkless, android_vr, tv,
-    tv_simply, tv_downgraded, and tv_embedded.
-By default,
-    tv,android_sdkless,web is used.
-If no JavaScript runtime/engine is available, then android_sdkless,web_safari,web is used.
-If logged-in cookies are passed to yt-dlp, then tv_downgraded,web_safari,web is used for free accounts and tv_downgraded,web_creator,web is used for premium accounts.
-The web_music client is added for music.youtube.com URLs when logged-in cookies are used.
-The web_embedded client is added for age-restricted videos but only works if the video is embeddable.
-The tv_embedded and web_creator clients are added for age-restricted videos if account age-verification is required.
-Some clients, such as web and web_music, require a po_token for their formats to be downloadable.
-    Some clients, such as web_creator, will only work with authentication.
+The main clients are web, ios and android, with variants _music and _creator (e.g. ios_creator); and mweb, android_vr, web_safari, web_embedded, tv and tv_embedded with no variants.
+By default, ios,mweb is used, or web_creator,mweb is used when authenticating with cookies.
+The _music variants are added for music.youtube.com URLs.
+Some clients, such as web and android, require a po_token for their formats to be downloadable.
+Some clients, such as the _creator variants, will only work with authentication.
 Not all clients support authentication via cookies.
-    You can use default for the default clients, or you can use all for all clients (not recommended).
-You can prefix a client with - to exclude it, e.g. youtube:player_client=default,-ios
+You can use all to use all the clients, and default for the default clients.
+You can prefix a client with - to exclude it, e.g. youtube:player_client=all,-web
 -   player_skip: Skip some network requests that are generally needed for robust extraction.
-One or more of configs (skip client configs), webpage (skip initial webpage), js (skip js player), initial_data (skip initial data/next ep request).
-While these options can help reduce the number of requests needed or avoid some rate-limiting, they could cause issues such as missing formats or metadata.
-See
-    #860 and #12826 for more details
+One or more of configs (skip client configs), webpage (skip initial webpage), js (skip js player).
+While these options can help reduce the number of requests needed or avoid some rate-limiting, they could cause some issues.
+See #860 for more details
--   webpage_skip: Skip extraction of embedded webpage data.
-One or both of player_response, initial_data.
-These options are for testing purposes and don't skip any network requests
 -   player_params: YouTube player parameters to use for player requests.
     Will overwrite any default ones set by yt-dlp.
--   player_js_variant: The player javascript variant to use for n/sig deciphering.
-The known variants are: main, tcc, tce, es5, es6, tv, tv_es6, phone, tablet.
-The default is main, and the others are for debugging purposes.
-You can use actual to go with what is prescribed by the site
--   player_js_version: The player javascript version to use for n/sig deciphering, in the format of signature_timestamp@hash (e.g.
-    20348@0004de42).
-The default is to use what is prescribed by the site, and can be selected with actual
 -   comment_sort: top or new (default) - choose comment sorting mode (on YouTube's side)
 -   max_comments: Limit the amount of comments to gather.